nashville-software-school/front-end-milestones/1-the-static-web/learning-materials/JS_PRIMITIVES_ARRAYS.md

 ## Variables

-Learn how to store values in human readable variables that can be used throughout your code, and changed when necessary.
+Human readable variables store values that can be used throughout your code, and changed when necessary.
 It is the same as your bank account number.
-That number never changes, but the actual value of your bank account changes daily as you make money and spend money.
+The number never changes, but the actual value(dollars) of your account changes daily as you make money and spend money.

 ### Number values